 Like the Galaxy S6 and S6 Edge, both the Note 5 and Edge+ have 16MP cameras with optical image stabilisation.

 OIS (as the cool kids are calling it) allows the shutter to stay open for longer while minimising blur so the sensors capture more light and ultimately perform better in low light conditions.

-If they both match the performance of the S6's camera (which Stuff readers voted as the best in the world), then we'll be happy.
+If they both match the performance of the S6's camera, then we'll be happy.

 7. They're the most powerful phones in the world